-The Director of Finance & Business Services or designee prepares a draft department expense budget for Department Heads.
+The Director of Finance & Business Services, or designee, prepares a draft department expense budget for Department Heads via the Department Expense Budget application.
 The draft is sent to the Department Heads for review and changes.
 Changes are submitted back to the Director of Finance & Business Services or designee.
 A high-level four-year budget plan must be submitted each year through the NYS Authority Budget Office's on-line "PARIS" information system as required under the 2009 Public Authorities Reform Act.